International House (film): Restoration

 In 2013, International House was preserved to a polyester dupe negative by the UCLA Film & Television Archive.
 It was copied from the excellent Paramount 35mm nitrate studio answer print, the lowest generation surviving copy.
 The audio was re-recorded and denoised, revealing very high fidelity.
-The Cab Calloway "Reefer Man" number proved to be dubbed 4 dB louder than the rest of the film, giving the Calloway band an infectious, powerful musical presence.
+The Cab Calloway "Reefer Man" number proved to be recorded 4 dB louder than the rest of the film, giving the Calloway band an infectious, powerful musical presence.
 This print premiered in the UCLA Festival of Preservation in 2013 and subsequently toured extensively to archival venues.